Lilu-guo/Panaln/README.md

 # Step I. Install
   1. Download (or clone) the source code form https://github.com/Lilu-guo/Panaln
   2. Compile the source code.
-(Note that you need to compile FM first)
+(Note that you need to compile FM and WFA first)

 # Step II.
 Data preprocessing
   1. Convert vcf format to custom snp format with five columns by running: "./vcf2snp snp144common.txt snp144common.snp".
 (If your reference genome is an entire sequence, you can split it into independent chromosomes by running: "genom2chr" .)